 The same mountain and lake combination that moderates the climate also contributes to the presence of frequent wintertime temperature inversions.
 Temperature inversions, periods when the coldest air is trapped close to the ground, lock in stagnant air and pollutants which progressively intensify.
 Inversion periods that produce cold, fog, icy roads, and air pollution can last up to several weeks in Utah County.
 The layer of hazy pollution associated with the inversions comes from the increasing number of automobiles and their emissions and pollutants from the commercial and industrial uses associated with the growing county population.
 This layer of haze makes it difficult for sunlight to penetrate to the surface of the ground and resolve the inversion problem by heating the lower layer of air.
 In such an inversion situation, relief is only available when a weather front moves into the county with enough energy to break the inversion and bring in fresh air and sunlight.

 Testing for carbon monoxide, nitrous oxide, ozone, and particulate matter has been in progress for a number of years in Utah County.
-Historically, the county has exceeded air quality standards for carbon monoxide, largely due to heavy automobile use and industrial discharges; and particulate matter, from industry, wood burning stoves, construction disturbance, road dust, diesel engine discharges, agriculture operations, and illegal refuse burning.
-The periods when air quality in Utah County have been exceeded have been in the winter months and in the county’s urbanized Wasatch Front.
+Historically, the county has exceeded air quality standards for carbon monoxide, and more recently, particulate matter, largely due to heavy automobile use and industrial discharges; and particulate matter, from industry, wood burning stoves, construction disturbance, road dust, diesel engine discharges, agriculture operations, and illegal refuse burning.

 Development on five acre lots in the unincorporated area has not had an impact on the ability to attain county air quality compliance, even though commuting is increased from these outlying areas.
 The carbon monoxide and particulate matter that is added to the air in these outlying areas are well below the maximum allowable levels.